Can Age Restrictions Really Help Curtail Screaming Children at Restaurants?

 There are certain things in life that require age restrictions.

-For R-rated films, children under 17 have to be accompanied by an adult or guardian to watch them.
+For R-rated films, children under 17 must be accompanied by an adult or guardian to watch them.
 For the legal drinking ages, some countries only allow people 18 and up to consume alcohol, whereas few others (like in the USA) only allow those 21 and over to do so likewise.
 Many cruise ships determine which places people of a certain age can or cannot go, such as casinos and “quiet pools” reserved for adults.

 But should putting tabs on ages curb and prevent many a diner’s pet peeve: screaming children at restaurants?